To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Every dog’s journey is different, but the end goal is to undo the psychological impact of neglect and abuse, improving qualities of life and making adoption possible.
 With time and the benefit of behavioral training, the majority of the dogs who’ve entered our Rehab Center program have overcome their once-crippling fears and become the loving, happy dogs they were meant to be before their loyalties were betrayed and their spirits were broken.

-Due to the success of our program in New Jersey, the ASPCA has decided to build a permanent Behavioral Rehabilitation Center in Asheville, North Carolina, scheduled to open in 2017.
-The expanded Center will not only enable us to help more animals but will also allow us to launch new and exciting initiatives.
+Due to the success of our program in New Jersey, the ASPCA has decided to build a permanent Behavioral Rehabilitation Center in Asheville, North Carolina, that opened in 2018.
+The expanded Center not only enables us to help more animals but also allows us to launch new and exciting initiatives.

 This work is as much a movement as it is a practice.
 When shelters, rescuers, and communities commit themselves to rehabilitating animals in need, we will maximize our ability to save lives, reimagine what’s possible, and hopefully turn hundreds of success stories into thousands.